LL Cool J: Early life and family

-James Todd Smith was born on January 14, 1968, in Bay Shore, on Long Island, New York to Ondrea Griffith (born January 19, 1946) and James Louis Smith Jr., also known as James Nunya.
+James Todd Smith was born on January 14, 1968, in Bay Shore, New York, on Long Island, to Ondrea Griffith (born January 19, 1946) and James Louis Smith Jr., also known as James Nunya.
 His grandfather, who adopted Smith's mother, is of Barbadian descent.
 His 1997 memoir says his father abused his mother.
 According to the Chicago Tribune, "[As] a kid growing up middle class and Catholic in Queens, life for Smith was heart-breaking.
 His father shot his mother and grandfather, nearly killing them both.
 When 4-year-old Smith found them, blood was everywhere."
 In 1972, Smith and his mother moved into his grandparents' home in St. Albans, Queens, where he was raised.
 He suffered physical and mental abuse from his mother's ex-boyfriend Roscoe.

 Smith began rapping at the age of 10, influenced by the hip-hop group The Treacherous Three.
 In 1984, sixteen-year-old Smith was creating demo tapes in his grandparents' home.
 His grandfather, a jazz saxophonist, bought him $2,000 worth of equipment, including two turntables, an audio mixer and an amplifier.
 During this time, Smith reconciled with his father who "made amends for a lot of things" by offering him guidance at the start of his music career.
 His mother was also supportive of his musical endeavors, using her tax refund to buy him a Korg drum machine.
 Smith has stated that by the time he received musical equipment from his relatives, he "was already a rapper.
 In this neighborhood, the kids grow up in rap.
 It's like speaking Spanish if you grow up in an all-Spanish house."
 This was at the same time that NYU student Rick Rubin and promoter-manager Russell Simmons founded the then-independent Def Jam label.
 By using the mixer he had received from his grandfather, Smith produced and mixed his own demos and sent them to various record companies throughout New York City, including Def Jam.